plone/documentation/develop/addons/five-grok/browser-components/views.rst

     registered with five.grok.
 For a simpler way to override templates (but not Python logic), you may also want to look into `z3c.jbot`_.

-For more details on this topic, see the `Customization for Developers`_ tutorial.

 [1] As of Plone 3, that’s not entirely true: an older technology known as skin layer templates are used for many of the standard pages, but the